processing/processing-pi-website/content/tutorial/capacitive-touch-interface/index.md

 }
 ```

-With this code ready and the shapes reacting to the touch in a playful way, we can now switch our efforts to sound generation.
+With this code ready and the shapes reacting to the touch in a playful way, we can now switch our efforts to sound synthesis.

-### 5.3 Sound operations
+### 5.3 Adding Sound Synthesis

 In this part of the tutorial, let's revisit the Sound Library [mentioned above](#3-synthesizing-sound-using-the-sound-library).
 We will use the Sound Library to generate sound via three different types of oscillators: Sine, Square and Triangle oscillators.
 We will also use the MPR121 sensor in order to turn on or turn off the oscillators.
-First, let's use a single oscillator, the sine oscillator, and turn it on when one of the five electrodes (index of 0-4) is touched.
+First, let's use a single oscillator, the sine oscillator, and turn it on when one of the first five electrodes (index of 0-4) is touched.
 Please take a look at the following code:

 ```processing
 import processing.sound.*;